 Click any of the questions listed below to see the answer.

-If the supplier is only or predominantly providing goods then an ESS assessment is not required.
-If the supplier is providing services but also some materials then they could be affected by the new Off Payroll Worker legislation and an ESS assessment is required.
+A CEST assessment is not required if the supplier is only or predominantly providing goods.
+If the supplier is providing services but also some materials then they could be affected by the new Off Payroll Worker legislation and a CEST assessment is required.

 Yes.
-The outcome of the ESS assessment should be notified to the perspective supplier.
-The full ESS document outcome can also be shared.
-In some instances this can provide a useful mechanism to resolve any points of clarity particularly where the ESS outcome is deemed to be ‘Undetermined’.
-The prospective Supplier does have the right to challenge our assessment, however it is the University that is required to make the assessment with the help of the ESS toolkit, not the perspective Supplier.
-The ESS asks questions in relation to the practical day to day working of the relationship that the Supplier will have with the University department who will engage them.
-The ESS must therefore be completed by the individual within the University who best understands that day to day working relationship.
-In certain circumstances a prospective Supplier who has always viewed themselves to be ‘self-employed’ could still be assessed as ‘the intermediaries legislation applies’ with regards an engagement to provide services to the University, due to the particular circumstances regarding how that engagement will actually be undertaken in practice.
+The outcome of the CEST assessment should be notified to the prospective supplier.
+The full CEST document outcome can also be shared.
+In some instances, this can provide a useful mechanism to resolve any points of clarity, particularly where the CEST outcome is deemed to be ‘Undetermined’.
+The prospective Supplier does have the right to challenge our assessment, however, it is the University that is required to make the assessment with the help of the CEST toolkit, not the perspective Supplier.
+The CEST asks questions in relation to the practical day-to-day working of the relationship that the Supplier will have with the University department that will engage them.
+The CEST must therefore be completed by the individual within the University who best understands that day-to-day working relationship.
+In certain circumstances, a prospective Supplier who has always viewed themselves as ‘self-employed’ could still be assessed as ‘the intermediaries legislation applies’ regarding an engagement to provide services to the University, due to the particular circumstances regarding how that engagement will actually be undertaken in practice.

-For a new Supplier requested on FMS, the full ESS document containing all the questions and the employment status result should be electronically attached to the New Supplier Request.
-For a Supplier that already exists on FMS, but which a department has never engaged with before, the full ESS document containing all the questions and the employment status result, for that engagement, should be emailed to firstname.lastname@example.org, stating ‘HMRC ESS Outcome’ in the email subject header.
-The ESS document will be attached to the Supplier Master file held on FMS, within the document archive folder named ‘HMRC ESS Outcome’.
-For Suppliers being paid via the Request for Payment form the ESS assessment should be undertaken prior to the start of the engagement and the full ESS document containing all the questions and the employment status result should be attached to the form.
+For a new Supplier requested on FMS, the full CEST document containing all the questions and the employment status result should be electronically attached to the New Supplier Request.
+For a Supplier that already exists on FMS, but which a department has never engaged with before, the full CEST document containing all the questions and the employment status result, for that engagement, should be emailed to email@example.com, stating ‘HMRC CEST Outcome’ in the email subject header.
+The CEST document will be attached to the Supplier Master file held on FMS, within the document archive folder named ‘HMRC CEST Outcome’.
+For Suppliers being paid via the Request for Payment form, the CEST assessment should be undertaken before the engagement.
+The full CEST document containing all the questions and the employment status result should be attached to the form.

-It is highly likely that HMRC will seek reassurance that the new legislation has been correctly implemented by all Public Sector bodies including the University.
-From the HMRC perspective it is very much related to how the day to day working relationship actually operates between the supplier and the engaging department.
-When HMRC audit this area, they will note the ESS outcome but will then look for evidence to confirm the answers that were input to obtain the outcome and satisfy themselves that they accurately reflect the day to day working practises of that particular engagement.
+It is highly likely that HMRC will seek reassurance that all Public Sector bodies including the University have correctly implemented the legislation.
+From the HMRC perspective, it is very much related to how the day-to-day working relationship actually operates between the supplier and the engaging department.
+When HMRC audits this area, they will note the CEST outcome but will then look for evidence to confirm the answers that were input to obtain the outcome and satisfy themselves that they accurately reflect the day to day working practises of that particular engagement.